 The report also states that there were more than 6 million car accidents in the United States in 2014.
 These crashes resulted in an overall economic loss of $836 billion.
 That comes to more than $130,000 per accident.
 If the number of traffic accidents continue to climb, the total losses faced could rise beyond $1 trillion in a single year.
 These costs include direct losses incurred in accidents as well as losses in productivity and other economic impacts.

 The numbers involved should prompt anyone who has been wrongfully injured in a crash to take action to recover their own losses as much as possible.
 In many situations, the best way to do that is to obtain legal representation.
 If you have been harmed by the negligence or recklessness of another motorist, you need to seek the help of San Diego car accident lawyers who have been standing up for the rights of those harmed for more than a decade.
-Contact Gomez Trial Attorneys today to schedule a free initial consultation.
+Contact The Gomez Law Firm today to schedule a free initial consultation.

 Posted in: Motor Vehicle Accidents, Wrongful Death